 Auditory processing disorder (APD) is a condition that affects the way the brain processes sound and background noise.

-Clients may present with auditory processing difficulties, which is not an issue with physically hearing information, but comprehending and processing information that they hear.
-Auditory processing difficulties can present like many other things, as some indications may include difficulties with following directions without visuals, recalling information when visuals are not provided, and understanding and hearing words correctly.
+Clients may present difficulty processing auditory information, which is not an issue with physically hearing information but comprehending and processing information that they hear.
+Auditory processing difficulties, as mentioned, can present difficulties with following directions without visuals, complex or longer directions, recalling information when visuals are not provided, and understanding and hearing spoken words correctly.

-Having auditory processing disorder is not the same as hearing loss.
+Having an auditory processing disorder is not the same as hearing loss.
 A client may present with mild hearing impairments and auditory processing.
-However, it becomes more difficult to determine if there is true auditory processing difficulties when hearing impairment is more severe.
+However, it becomes more difficult to determine if there are true auditory processing difficulties when hearing impairment is more severe.

-Central auditory processing disorders can be diagnosed by an audiologist.
-Our clinic provides screening to determine if a client has deficits in components of auditory processing.
-If our tests reveal weaknesses, therapy can be started to address difficulties to increase a client’s success with auditory processing.
-If the client prefers a full diagnosis, the clinician can refer them to an audiologist.
+Central auditory processing disorders must be diagnosed by an audiologist.
+Our clinic provides auditory processing screenings to determine auditory processing disorder symptoms, including if a client has weaknesses in components of auditory processing.
+If our tests reveal weaknesses in auditory processing skills, therapy can be started to address difficulties to increase a client’s success.
+If the client prefers to pursue a diagnosis, the clinician can refer them to an audiologist for the full evaluation, which will allow for a full evaluation.

-Treatment of an auditory processing disorder may include using strategies to improve auditory memory, auditory retention, processing information against background noise, and dichotic listening skills.
-Speech-language pathologists can work with clients on activities such as speech sound discrimination, audio memory exercises, auditory figure-ground training, dichotic listening activities, and phonemic/phonological awareness tasks.
-Therapists may also recommend use of assistive technology such as FM systems or adapting environments for better sound quality, which can also help in making listening easier for those who struggle with processing information against background noise.
+Treatment of an auditory processing disorder might include using strategies to improve auditory memory, auditory retention, processing information against background noise, and dichotic listening skills.
+Speech language pathologists can work with clients on activities such as speech sound discrimination, audio-memory exercises, auditory figure-ground training, dichotic listening activities, visual cues, and phonemic/phonological awareness tasks to improve skills.
+Therapists may also recommend the use of assistive technology, such as FM systems, or adapting environments for better sound quality, which can also help in making listening easier for those who struggle with processing information against background noise.
 With careful assessment and appropriate intervention from trained speech therapists, significant improvements in auditory processing skills can be achieved.

 Information taken from: An Advanced Review of Speech-Language Pathology, Preparation for PRAXIS and Comprehensive Examination, Third Edition.
 Celeste Roseberry-McKibbin, M.N.
 Hegde.